What is the DadPad?

-As a new dad you will feel excited, but may also feel left out, unsure and overwhelmed.
-The Dadpad can help.
-The DadPad gives you the knowledge and practical skills necessary to support you and your partner, so that your baby gets the best possible start in life.
+As a new dad you will feel excited, but you may also feel left out, unsure or overwhelmed.
+The DadPad can help by giving you the knowledge and practical skills that you need.
+The resource will support you and your partner to give your baby the best possible start in life.

 Download a 10 page sample here

-- reduce your own anxiety by getting involved and gaining confidence
+- Reduce your own anxiety by getting involved and gaining in confidence

 I was a bit scared when we found out we were having a baby, obviously happy, but a bit scared and in the beginning I was a bit clueless.
 The child development part is my favourite bit, but there’s things in there, like things about mental health, that I didn’t know about and that I didn’t know you needed to know about.

 The DadPad gives support to new fathers who can often feel left out and unable to help when they’re needed most, and this can put a strain on both parents.